 The Fred P. Pomerantz Art and Design Center houses photography studios and darkrooms, painting and printmaking rooms, a sculpture studio, a graphics laboratory, and a model-making workshop.
 Specially equipped studios provide creative work areas for students in the fine and applied arts.
 The graphics laboratory, Print/FX Graphics Lab, provides a controlled and calibrated computer environment in which students can prepare digital files for printed output.
-The laboratory includes high-resolution, large-format printers to accommodate photography, presentation graphics. overlays and specialty graphics, banners, posters, displays, fine art, textile proofs, and CAD prints.
-The laboratory is also equipped with slide duplication, scanning, wire bending, and laminating capabilities.
-Also located within the center is the 277-seat Katie Murphy Amphitheatre, used for both student presentations and industry events.
+The laboratory includes high-resolution, large-format printers to accommodate photography, presentation graphics, overlays and specialty graphics, banners, posters, displays, fine art, textile proofs, and CAD prints.
+The laboratory is also equipped with slide duplication, scanning, wire binding, and laminating capabilities.
+On the first floor is the Katie Murphy Amphitheatre, used for both student presentations and industry events.